tinue/wsdl-home-sample/readme.md

   prompt.
 If you want to see the output, skip this parameter.
 In this case you should use a terminal muxer such as `tmux`, so that you can reconnect to the session later on.
 * Port `8443` is just an example; Use any port you wish.
+* The ping service initially had the signature `public PingResponse ping10(@RequestPayload PingRequest pingRequest)`, just like the hello service.
+This worked for curl-based ping requests, but the Java client failed with an error `No adapter for endpoint...`.
+I never quite understood why this happens.
+To solve, check the generated ObjectFactory for the service: If it contains a factory for `JAXBElement<YourResponse>`, then you have to wrap the reply, as it is done in the ping service.
+If this factory is missing, then the wrapper is not necessary, and you can return the reply unwrapped.

 ### SSL and certificate handling
 Enabling SSL on the server side is very easy: It simply needs to be defined in the application